 Let’s take a moment and dig through my original sketch and see what’s working and what’s not.

 Before you write any content, you have to think about what is you want to say and rank for.
 This is where your metadata comes into play.
 Your metadata for a post will be embeded into your HTML code when you push your post to production (aka make it live).
 This is what Google and other Search Engines will crawl.
 This includes the blog post title, a description, your URL slug, maybe post tags and keywords, etc.

 Since I use a static generator and a YAML front end, my typical post looks like this:

 The static generator and the theme (template) I use will take the data between the ‘—’ lines and generate the appropriate head.html and post.html for the post.
 The head.html would contain

 < meta name =""> information about the title, slug (url), published time, last updated time, keywords, and description.
 Some information might flow down to the post.html and displa itself in the post like the title, tags, and description.

 Organizing Content into Channels

-The current blog is organized into 3 main channels: blog, tutorials, and reviews.
+The current blog is organized into 3 main channels: blog, and tutorials.
 Channels is ‘marketing’ speak and it’s a way to monitor activity on your site.
 I created these channels or content sections for two main reasons.
 One it helps me keep my content organized for myself and for my readers, and two for performance.
 If I’m having performance issues, I can always isolate the problem on a channel by channel basis and optimize the sections as warranted.
 Plus, Hugo let’s me generate seperate RSS feeds for each channel so you can subscribe to only what you want to read from my blog.